ConstantRobotics-Ltd/VTracker/README.md

 make
 ```

-If you want connect **ObjectDetector** library to your CMake project as source code you can make follow.
+If you want connect **VTracker** library to your CMake project as source code you can make follow.
 For example, if your repository has structure:

 ```bash
 CMakeLists.txt